muskanpandel19/muskanpandel19/README.md

 - 👨‍💻 All of my projects are available at [https://muskanportfolio19.netlify.app/](https://muskanportfolio19.netlify.app/)

-- 💬 Ask me about **Advance Java, HTML, CSS, JavaScript, Spring nad SpringBoot**
+- 💬 Ask me about **Advance Java, HTML, CSS, JavaScript, Spring and SpringBoot**

 - 📫 How to reach me **muskanpandel@gmail.com**